 Michael McGhee is a transport partner of GIP and is based in London.
 He was a managing director of the Investment Banking Department of Credit Suisse and has been head of the Global Transportation and Logistics Group since 1998.
 Previously he was head of BZW’s Global Transportation Group, since founding it in July 1990, and has advised governments on several privatisations in the transport sector globally.

 David McMillan has had a long career in the transport sector, with a focus on aviation.
+He is currently Chair of the Air Traffic Management Policy Institute.
 Previously he has held a number of key positions including Chair of the global Flight Safety Foundation and Director General of Eurocontrol, which coordinates air traffic across 40 European states.
 Before that he was UK Director General of Civil Aviation and spoke for Europe on environmental issues at ICAO.
 Earlier in his career, David led for the Government on the establishment of both the NATS PPP and of Network Rail; and was Secretary to the RUCATSE report on airport capacity in South East England.

 David started his career in the Diplomatic Service and is a fellow of both the Chartered Institute of Transport and the Royal Aeronautical Society.